 There can be no doubt that the US 'war on terror' is global in its reach, both rhetorically and practically.
-Thus both from al-Qaeda's and the US perspective their war is conceived as trans-national and global.
-While one side refutes the existing state system and seeks to disrupt it and resurrect a historically defunct religious empire, the other wants to play an exceptional and dominating role within the existing state system and assign all other states a subordinate or participatory role in its efforts to enforce global security.
-From this perspective there is a 'global civil war' going on between a trans-national insurrectionary movement and a hegemonic state who sees the security of the rest of the world as an extension of its own security.
+Thus both from Al-Qaeda's and the US perspective their war is conceived as trans-national and global.
+While one side refutes the existing state system and seeks to disrupt it and resurrect a historically defunct empire, the other wants to stabilise the existing state system by assigning all responsible states a participatory role in US-led efforts to enforce Washington's version of global security.
+There is thus a 'global civil war' going on between a trans-national insurrection movement and a hegemonic state who sees the security of the rest of the world as an extension of its own security.